ArhanChaudhary/qter/README.md

 There are plenty of cool programs one can write using the system described above, but it's certainly not turing complete.
 The fundamental reason is that we only have finite memory...
 For example it would be impossible to write a QAT compile in QAT because there's simply not enough memory to even store a whole program on a Rubik's cube.
 In principle, anything would be possible with infinite Rubik's cubes, but it wouldn't be practical to give all of them names since you can't put infinite names in a program.
 How can we organize them instead?

 The traditional solution to this problem that is used by classical computers is _pointers_.
 You assign every piece of memory a number and allow that number to be stored in memory itself.
 Each piece of memory essentially has a unique name — its number — and you can calculate which pieces of memory needed at runtime as necessary.
-However, this system won't work for qter because we would like to avoid requiring the user to manually decode registers outside of halting.
+However, this system won't work for Qter because we would like to avoid requiring the user to manually decode registers outside of halting.
 We allow the `print` instruction to exist because it doesn't affect what the program does and can simply be ignored at the user's discretion.

 Even if we did allow pointers, it wouldn't be a foundation for the usage of infinite memory.
 The maximum number that a single Rubik's cube could represent if you use the whole cube for one register is 1259.
 Therefore, we could only possibly assign numbers to 1260 Rubik's cubes, which would still not be nearly enough memory to compile a QAT program.